dreamsocket/dreamsocket-docs/ios/style/swift.md

 ### Use of Self

-For conciseness, avoid using `self` since Swift does not require it to access an object's properties or invoke its methods.
+To be clear and avoid confusion between global functions, paramaters, etc.. always use self to access an object's properties or invoke it's methods.

-Use `self` when required to differentiate between property names and arguments in initializers, and when referencing properties in closures to make capture semantics explicit:

 ```swift
 class BoardLocation {